Jesica-akeyo/Jesica-akeyo/README.md

 ### Hi there 👋
+### สวัสดี👏
+### Merhaba😁
+### Jambo😄
+### 안녕하세요😁

 # 💫 About Me:
 🔭I am currently a student in the Alx-Holberton Software Engineering program<br>🎓 I am a BSc.
-Pure and Applied Mathematics graduate<br>🕵️‍♀️ I'm interested in all things data<br>🖥️ Fluent in C, Python, SPSS and STATA<br>📚 Currently learning Javascript, SQL
+Pure and Applied Mathematics graduate<br>🕵️‍♀️ I'm interested in all things data<br>🖥️ Fluent in C, Python, SPSS and STATA<br>📚 Currently learning Javascript, SQL<br>✨ For fun i love to watch Kdramas and Thaidramas, read novels,and learn new languages

 # 💻 Tech Stack: